 Here at SALT Hair, we don’t double book for the simple reason that we believe the client experience should come before everything else.

 When you give your full attention to a guest, it allows you to build a relationship with them that is made from trust and good communication.
 This is the case especially if the client has gone through some type of hair trauma with past stylists.
 These guests are one that need extra attention that they wouldn’t be able to receive if you were working on another client at the same time.
+By taking the time to do this, you are drastically improving their salon experience.

 Want to learn more great tips to help you run your salon in a smoother, more effective way?
 Sign up for our Salon Consulting program!